0cjs/tok64/README.md

 have any extension, but if the filename does not contain a `.`, `.prg` or .`txt` will be appended.
 Options start with slashes; e.g. `/list` will list all command line options.

-> WARNING: Text input files on unix that use DOS newline format will
-> have a CR appended to every line of the output which will cause
-> syntax errors.

 If an existing file would be overwritten, a confirmation will be required unless the `/stomp` option is given.
 The usual commands are: